taVNS-HEP-study/Scripts/README.md

 # taVNS-EEG-study
-EEGLAB preprocessing for heart evoked potential analyses and MATLAB-based permutation t-tests sensor-level data
+EEGLAB and MATLAB-based pre-processing and analysis scripts.